 When to Harvest Lemon Boy Tomatoes

-Lemon Boys require 72 to 80 days to mature and will be a very bright yellow and easily drop off the vine when ripe.
+Lemon boy plants require 72 to 80 days to mature and will have a bright yellow fruit that will easily drop off the vine at harvest time, when ripe.
 Pick tomatoes as they’re individually ready rather than all at once.
-This variety will ripen in small groups, but one plant will not ripen all at once.
-Be aware that leaves and stems can be poisonous if ingested in quantity.
+This tomato variety will ripen in small groups, but one plant will not ripen all at once.
+Be aware that like with other tomato types, leaves and stems can be poisonous if ingested in quantity.

 Lemon Boy Tomato Plant Pests and Diseases

-The Lemon Boy is resistant to nearly every major pest and disease that tomatoes can suffer from, which is one reason they’re so popular.
+The Lemon Boy is an excellent choice due to its good disease resistance.
+The are also resistant to nearly every major pest that tomatoes can suffer from, which is one reason they’re so popular.
 Most pests will not attack the Lemon Boy’s leaves because they are poisonous and thus often avoid the fruits as well.
 Specifically, the Lemon Boy is resistant to Fusarium and Verticillium wilt and to Root Nematodes.
 Most grasshoppers and leaf-munching caterpillars will also avoid these.
-Your primary pest is likely to be birds, who enjoy the yellow tomatoes.
+Your primary pest is likely to be birds, who enjoy the bright yellow tomatoes.

 How to Serve Lemon Boys